Posted by: Donna Cunningham | January 14, 2009

 A Promise Fulfilled: When Transits Echo Natal Aspects

-astanalcvrsm Note: The following is an excerpt from Donna Cunningham’s Astrological Analysis: Select Topics in Chart Interpretation, the text for Donna’s correspondence course for intermediate astrology students.
-You can order this ebook at Moon Maven Publications.
+Note: The following is an excerpt from Donna Cunningham’s Astrological Analysis: Select Topics in Chart Interpretation, which You can order at Moon Maven Publications.

 Each aspect in the natal chart contains a host of promises, since even the most difficult of combinations has gifts to bestow once we learn to use the energies of the two planets well.
 Throughout our lives, transits to a natal aspect represent windows of time when we are challenged to make changes in how we are using that aspect.
 If we are wise, we gradually learn to let go of self-defeating ways of expressing the energies of those planets and, instead, to capitalize on their strengths.